fdel15/whiteboardingWednesdays/README.md

 ```

-* Students are divided into 2-3 groups and assigned one of the prep-work problems
+* Students are divided into 2 to 3 groups and assigned one of the prep-work problems
-* each student solves the problem (without being able to reference their notes from the prep-work) and student from each group is randomly chosen to solve it on the board (using Greg’s technique)
+* Each student solves the problem (without being able to reference their notes from the prep-work)
+* One student from each group is randomly chosen to solve it on the whiteboard (using [Greg’s technique](https://github.com/fdel15/whiteboardingWednesdays/blob/master/algorithm_system.md))

 ```
 WHY WE DO THIS